telliott99/smallprojects/security.md

 #### Backups

-The eternal question is how to backup data securely, since the two requirements conflict.
+The eternal question is how to backup data securely, since the two requirements (frequency and security) conflict.

 I store my encrypted password file on Dropbox.
 I also have backups stored on various hard drives, though these may not be completely up-to-date.